ArshanAvula/ARR-MadLibs/README.md

     }

-# New Due Date(+1 Week) // DAY 03

-- display the original story

-- Tests with one MadLib(WE NEED THREE MADLIBS)

-- Need 3 different MADLIBS

-- Java program should be similar

-     VVVVVVVVVVVVVVVVVVVV

-This is essentialy a **String Nightmare**

->

-(OUR RANT)
-This task was so much harder….(Then it needed to be)

-The original task was to have a SET made that we, the coding nerds(us duhhh) selected, and have SET positions for words(nouns, verbs, adj, etc), and that was it.
-BUT Mr Baez had realised he had portrayed our project wrong… He decided that we need to take a few steps back, and take on a (essentially)completely different challenge.
-Now instead of just the inputs we were using(the nouns, verbs, etc)… we now need to enter ANY MADLIB, NO MATTER HOW LONG SHORT OR THE VARYING AMOUNT OF BLANK WORDS!!!!
-This simple task grew exponentially harder, as now the code we used, we were using set pavements for the nouns, verbs, etc; but now it can vary any amount and can be anywhere in the sentence, obliterating out previous method.
-But not just that, we also needed a new input..
-A MADLIB.
-Then Our Program should be able to scan this madlib and find where each (BLANK) space is!!!
+# ABOVE CODE IS NOT OUR FINNLIZED CODE(THIS IS JUST TO SHOW YOU THAT WE DID WORK)

+# Image Below is the Testing Values (Graded Table)

 <img width="883" height="219" alt="image" src="https://github.com/user-attachments/assets/9d5e3bbf-2dde-493f-8540-d122c103288a" />

-# Starting from Square 01
+# Starting from Square 01 // DAY 4

-Since we used set methods for the code, it would no longer apply for the new challenge, so we needed to start from square one.
+Since we used set methods (specifically for the madlib and the verbs/adj/nouns) for the code, it would no longer apply for the new challenge, so we needed to start from square one.
+This was brutal, annoying, and frustrating as we had no idea what to do.
+We did not know how to approach this new project/task.

+**Day 4**

+We did the carnival that Mr. Baez had set up in class, so there was no actual progress on the Madlib.
+But we did agree to brainstorm for Day 5 on how to start the code.

 # Day 5 (Outside School)